moosemeat817/PredatorSpawnSelector/README.md

 With this mod, you can choose which type of **wolves** and **bears** spawn in each region — or remove them entirely.
 You can also selectively **disable cougar territories** using built-in rules.
 This allows you to tailor the level of danger and survival challenge across Great Bear Island.

+- Make certain regions **safe zones** for long-term survival or base-building.
+- Crank up difficulty by mixing **challenge bears with timberwolves and cougars**.
+- Create **custom regional profiles** for immersive or thematic playthroughs.
+- Or just enjoy the peaceful silence after removing every last goddamn predator.

 ---

 ## 🔧 Features